devopsdojoconsortium/dojoconsortium.org/content/en/docs/vsm.md

 ## Acceptance Criteria

-- Value stream all things associated to delivering value.
+- Value stream all things associated with delivering value.
 - Create action items of improvement from exercise.

 ## References